DanielCurrier/snake-game/README.md

 If you would like to see what is under the hood, use Chrome DevTools to inspect the page.

+Here is a link to our program: https://lorddanklin.github.io/snake-game/
 ## Credits
 LordDanklin
 Team Leader/ all around git expert